 - Earn a "B" Average

 Completing your graduate degree or certificate is a tremendous achievement.
 While some programs have additional expectations, here are the general requirements you will need to meet to complete your graduate program at UW-River Falls.

-If your degree plan includes a thesis (Plan A) or research paper (Plan B), you should plan to meet with your adviser to review your topic and research plan.
+If your degree plan includes a thesis or research paper, you should plan to meet with your adviser to review your topic and research plan.

 Before beginning your research, you should review the following university policies to determine if your research protocol requires review.

 Forms used to submit your research protocol for review are available at the appropriate web site.